opf/openproject/docs/user-guide/work-packages/faq/README.md

 # Frequently asked questions (FAQ) for work packages

+## How can I add additional attributes/fields to a work package?

+You can use custom fields for this.
+Please navigate to *Administration -> Custom fields* to create new ones.
+Don't forget to add them to the respective work package form and to activate them in projects (if necessary).
+Find out more about custom fields [here](../../../system-admin-guide/custom-fields).

 ## How can I copy work package hierarchies with their relations?

 You can create work package templates with hierarchies (parent and child work packages) and copy these templates, including the relations.